postmanlabs/postman-app-support/README.md

 # We are hiring!

 Want to help us solve [these issues](https://github.com/postmanlabs/postman-app-support/issues)?
 [We are hiring](https://www.postman.com/company/careers/) engineers!
-Postman has grown a lot since it started as a side-project.
-More than 19 million people use Postman within thousands of companies across the world for everything API related.
+Postman is the world’s leading API platform, used by more than 45 million developers and 500,000 organizations, including 98% of the Fortune 500.
 We are working hard to meet the expectations of the Postman community.
 If you want to build something amazing with us, [reach out](https://www.postman.com/company/careers/)!

 ## About Postman